 20 Practical Coding Tips to Master Excel VBA

 When you press Enter after finishing a line of your VBA code, Excel starts evaluating that line for syntax errors.
-If no syntax error is found, the line of code will be reformatted, and keywords and identifiers will be in different colors.
-This automatic reformatting adds consistent spaces (before and after an equal sign, for example) and removes extra spaces that aren’t needed.
-If a syntax error is found, you receive a pop-up message, and the line is displayed in a different color (red, by default).
-You need to correct your error before you can execute the macro.
+If no syntax errors are found, the line of code will be reformatted, with keywords and identifiers appearing in different colors.
+Consistent spaces (before and after an equal sign, for example) will be added, and extra spaces that aren’t needed removed.
+If a syntax error is found, a pop-up message will be shown, and the line will be displayed in a different color (red, by default).
+The errors will need to be corrected in order to run the macro.

 Add Comment VBA tips to Increase Readability